 While there are several landscapes within the habitat, the marsh dominates the refuge, covering nearly 17,000 acres, and is the primary feature that attracts the majority of the wildlife in the valley.
 Countless species call the area home, including the Relict Dace and Largemouth Bass, Northern Leopard Frogs, Great Basin Rattle Snakes, and Western Fence Lizzards.
 Some of the many mammals that reside within the habitat are Mule Deer, Rocky Mountain Elk, Coyotes, Muskrats, Badgers, Mink and Pygmy Rabbits.

 With an immense amount of wildlife living within the habitat, the largest and most significant presence of animal activity comes from an expansive variety of waterfowl.
-Varieties of birds including Canvasback ducks, Trumpeter Swans, Greater Sandhill Cranes and Sage Grouse are some among the whopping 220 species that call the Refuge home, or a stop over location on their migratory paths.
+Among the whopping 220 species that birders can train their binoculars on are Canvasback ducks, Trumpeter Swans, Greater Sandhill Cranes and Sage Grouse, which either call the Refuge home or a stop over location on their migratory paths.